jbkieffer/data-cleaning/cleaning-excel.md

 # Data Cleaning with MS Excel

+## Software Installation

+This tutorial assumes that you have a recent version of MS Excel installed on your computer, or that you have access to Excel through Office365.
+If you are using Office365, open Excel in the desktop version of the software to follow along completely.

+---

 ## Character Encoding

 When we open a data file in MS Excel, sometimes we will see that characters don't correctly display.
 Find the sample data file `doaj-article-sample.csv` in the `data` directory of your downloaded materials.
 Double click the file to open it with Excel.
 Scan through the `Title` and `Authors` columns to see some examples of this problem.